-I grew up in the neighborhood of Gloria, which is adjacent to Lapa, in Rio de Janeiro.
-“Queen of Lapa” is my directorial debut and the project is very personal to me.
-I have heard about Luana Muniz and her safe home for transsexual-sex workers living and working in Lapa ever since I was a child.
-My father was a neighborhood negotiator at one point in the early 1990’s between the sex-workers and our neighborhood leaders.
+I have known about Luana Muniz and her safe home for transgender sex workers living and working in Lapa ever since I was a child.
+My father was a neighborhood negotiator at one point in the early 1990’s, and negotiated between the sex workers and our neighborhood leaders.

-On a trip back to Rio in 2010 with my husband and collaborator Theodore Collatos to visit family, we were talking with mutual friend of Luana's and encouraged us to meet with her about the possibility of a project together.
-After doing a great amount of research, we were amazed at the extent Luana’s influence on the entire city in terms of civil rights.She once took on legislators in a public assembly and single handedly changed the cities primitive policies.
-Luana was gracious enough to allow a personal meeting, which she rarely does, at her apartment.
-We chatted for hours into the night about life.
-What struck us most was learning about her hostel that housed up to thirty-six sex workers and her intention to make it an institution for generations of transsexuals to have a place to grow.
+In 2010, my husband and collaborator Theodore Collatos and I went back to Rio to visit family.
+During the trip we ended up talking with mutual friends of Luana's who encouraged us to meet with her about the possibility of working on a project together.
+After a great deal of research, we were amazed at the extent of Luana’s influence on the city of Lapa in terms of civil rights.
+For example, she once took on legislators in a public assembly and single-handedly changed the cities’ primitive policies regarding the public safety and rights of transgender sex workers.